-The General Management Committee is empowered to fill vacancies as they arise and co-opt at any time.
+The Management Committee is empowered to fill vacancies as they arise and co-opt at any time.

 Rule 5 - Annual Audit

-Joint Auditors shall be appointed at the Annual General Meeting to audit the financial and other affairs of the League, and to advise the General Management Committee as necessary.
-To issue an audit certificate to accompany the presentation of the League’s annual accounts, and to report their findings at the next subsequent Annual General Meeting
+Joint Auditors shall be appointed at the Annual General Meeting to audit the financial and other affairs of the League, and to advise the Management Committee as necessary.
+An audit certificate will be issued to accompany the presentation of the League’s annual accounts, and a report their findings will be presented at the next subsequent Annual General Meeting.

 Rule 6 - Annual General Meeting

 The Annual General Meeting shall be held at the earliest convenient date after the conclusion of the playing season.